acoustimatics/letpl/README.md

 `let` binds an identifier to a value of the expression after `=`, and then evaluates the expression after `in`.
 An identfier may be a letter followed by letters and/or digits.

 `proc` creates a procedure object of one variable. `letrec` creates and binds to a name a procedure which can recursively call itself.
 All procedures are closures. `(f x)` calls the procedure `f` with the argument `x`.

+`print` prints with a newline the value of its inner expression which it also evaluates to.